cathalnoonan/d365-pcf-imagecontrol/docs/building.md

 There are two main aspects to the repo:
 - `control/`:
-  - Contains the PCF source code and configuration files
+  - Contains the PCF source code and configuration files.
-  - Built using an npm script
+  - Built using an npm script.
 - `solution/`:
-  - Contains the solution metadata, and a reference to the PCF control
+  - Contains the solution metadata, and a reference to the PCF control.
-  - Built using the dotnet CLI
+  - Built using the dotnet CLI.
   - **Building the solution also builds the control**

 To build the control, run the following command at the root of the repository: